Comoro Islands

+The Comoro Islands are a group of volcanic islands in the Mozambique Channel, an arm of the Indian Ocean lying between Madagascar and the African mainland.
+Three of the islands form the Union of the Comoros, a sovereign nation, while Mayotte belongs to France.

 Geography

 The Comoro Islands are located in the Mozambique Channel to the north-west of Madagascar and facing Mozambique.
-These volcanic islands, covering a total area of 2034 km2, are as follows:
+These volcanic islands, covering a total area of 2034 km2 (785 sq. mi.), are as follows: